 But what do they look like in the real world, and how are they used?

-Below, we explore a few great intranet site examples by three different organisations that leverage intranets to encourage collaboration, streamline communications channels and engage multisite workforces.
+Below, we explore a few great examples of intranets by three different organisations that leverage intranets to encourage collaboration, streamline communications channels and engage multisite workforces.

 Midwest Energy & Communications use their intranet as an all-round communications employee engagement tool